doblerone/QA-DKRZ_FPSCONV/docs/sphinx/userguide/installation.rst

 ====================

-When there is a request to use QA-DKRZ on a system **without any internet access**, then a package ready for shipping may be created on a system **with access**.
+When there is a request to use QA-DKRZ on a system **without any internet access**, then a package ready for shipping has at first to be created on a system **with access** (this is required).
+Note that the prior installation must be done for all projects designated to be checked on the isolated system.

 .. code-block:: bash

-  $ qa-dkrz install --ship=/path
+  $ qa-dkrz --ship=/path

 This creates a tarball ``/path/QA-DKRZ.tar`` .

-Note that no ship-ready version is provided neither by conda nor by git.
-The installation must be done before execution of ``--ship=/path`` for all projects designated to be checked on the isolated system.

-After the tarball was copied to the new location and ``tar -xf QA-DKRZ.tar`` was executed, please, make sure that the conda-based script ``qa-dkrz`` or git-hub based ``qa-dkrz.sh`` , respectively, is accessable.
+After the tarball was copied to the new location and ``tar -xf your-path/QA-DKRZ.tar`` was executed, please, make sure that the conda-based script ``qa-dkrz`` or git-hub based ``qa-dkrz.sh`` , respectively, is accessable.
 Finally, run

 .. code-block:: bash

-  $ qa-dkrz install --unship
+  $ qa-dkrz --unship

 This will adjust the paths in the file ``.qa-config.txt`` , which is used internally.